-Tall and sturdy Deodar and Blue Pine trees guarding the green meadows, houses of wood that complement the lush with their color, clouds swirling within your arms length brushing the cool damp air against your face and breathtaking view of the valley below—when I think of Patnitop, these scenes rush through my mind like a quick slideshow.
+Tall and sturdy Deodar and Blue Pine trees guarding the green meadows, houses of wood that complement the flora with their color, clouds swirling within your arms length brushing the cool damp air against your face and breathtaking view of the valley below—when I think of Patnitop, these scenes rush through my mind in a quick slideshow.

 Patnitop was originally called Patan Da Talab, which translates to Pond of the Princess.
 It is believed that earlier there existed a pond amidst the meadows, where the princess of the local ruler used to take bath.

 However, the name was noted down as Patnitop when the Britishers were creating a record of the places in India.
 This distortion in the name is often accredited to the misunderstandings they developed by wrongly pronouncing the words from Indian languages.

 People come here to escape the scorching heat, which can surge up to 46 degree Celsius in the planes of Jammu.

 Jammu, the winter capital of J&K state, is 1073 feet above the sea level as compared to Bangalore, which exists at an elevation of 3000 feet.

 People often mistake Jammu to be a place where the weather is always pleasant and it snows in winters, simply because it is around 270 kilometers away from its peer, Srinagar, the summer capital of J&K state.